What to expect if your child has lost their front teeth prematurely

 An important point that we like to discuss with parents is that there are many reasons why a child’s speech may be unclear.
 If your child has lost their front teeth ahead of schedule, while some sounds may be impacted, the overall majority of their speech should be clear.
 However, (1) if your child’s speech is largely unclear, (2) they are having difficulty sequencing multi-syllabic words or consistently including sounds in words (e.g., they are leaving sounds out), (3) if many of their speech sounds are incorrect or being swapped for other sounds (particularly sounds that don’t require teeth to be produced at all – e.g., monkey —> gongey), this very well may have nothing to do with their premature teeth loss at all.
 A motor speech disorder is a disorder of motor planning or execution, while phonological delays and disorders impact upon the patterns of sounds that we use in words.
 Occasionally, parents may incorrectly assume that signs of a motor speech disorder or phonological delay or disorder have arisen due to a loss of front teeth. if you are finding that your child is unclear most of the time, many people experience difficulty understanding their speech, they are showing communication frustration or avoidance, and producing longer words is tricky and sounds are being omitted from words, touching base with a speech pathologist would be a great step to understand the true basis of these difficulties.

-- Our speech sound structures can often adjust and cope – if your child has lost teeth, they may be able to form these sounds well by their oral structures adapting and finding others ways for sound production.
+Your child’s speech clarity may or may not be impacted if they have lost their front teeth.
+Often our speech sound structures can often adjust and cope.
+This may mean that if your child has lost teeth, they may be able to form these sounds well by their oral structures adapting and finding others ways for sound production.
+However, if any concerns arise, touching base with a speech pathologist would be a great step.